Blady-Com/gnoga/docs/user_guide.md

   |
   |___ css - optional, a directory for serving CSS files
   |
-  |___ img - optional, a directory of serving graphics.
+  |___ img - optional, files served as graphics files
   |
   |___ templates - optional, if using Gnoga.Server.Template_Parser
   |
-  |___ upload - option, optional directory for incoming files
+  |___ upload - optional directory for incoming files
 ```

-If any of the subdirectories are missing html is assumed and if html is
-missing the App Dir is assumed.
-The executable can be in the bin directory or
-in App Dir.
+If any of the subdirectories are missing, the files expected to be in them are assumed to be in html.
+If the html subdirectory is also missing these files are assumed to be in App Dir.
+The executable can be in the bin directory or in App Dir.

 ### Application, Types, Gui, Server, Client

 The Gnoga framework's root package is Gnoga.
 There are five child packages making up the five areas of Gnoga development.

-   * Gnoga.Application and its children are related initializing and managing the life cycle of Gnoga applications.
+   * Gnoga.Application and its children are related to initializing and managing the life cycle of Gnoga applications.
-   * Gnoga.Types contains Gnoga specific types used through out the framework
+   * Gnoga.Types contains Gnoga specific types used throughout the framework.
-   * Gnoga.Gui contains the user interface portions of Gnoga.
-It is further divided in to the following child packages:
+   * Gnoga.Gui contains the user-interface portions of Gnoga.
+It is further divided into:
      - Gnoga.Gui.Base - Common base functionality and events to all UI objects
      - Gnoga.Gui.Document - Binding to root element of DOM in a window
      - Gnoga.Gui.Element - General binding to all UI objects
      - Gnoga.Gui.Element.Common - Common UI elements
-     - Gnoga.Gui.Element.Form - Form related UI elements
+     - Gnoga.Gui.Element.Form - Form-related UI elements
      - Gnoga.Gui.Ekement.Canvas - Binding to a drawing canvas
      - Gnoga.Gui.Element.Multimedia - Multimedia bindings
      - Gnoga.Gui.Element.SVG - SVG canvas binding